 WorldSBK - What is WorldSBK?

-The FIM Superbike World Championship ("WorldSBK") is currently in its 30th year of competition and the spectacle is growing from strength to strength.
-Originating from the 'race on Sunday, buy on Monday' philosophy, WorldSBK is a 1000cc production bike competition fought across the globe, with races held in Europe, North America, Australia, Asia and the Middle East throughout the 13 round season – which runs from mid-February until early November.
-The 2017 grid holds an expected 21 riders, 14 teams and 7 manufacturers within the top-tier of the championship structure.
+The FIM Superbike World Championship ("WorldSBK") is currently in its 31st year of competition and the spectacle is growing from strength to strength.
+Originating from the 'race on Sunday, buy on Monday' philosophy, WorldSBK is a 1000cc production bike competition fought across the globe, with races held in Europe, North America, South America, Australia, Asia and the Middle East throughout the 13-round season, which runs from mid-February until early November.
+The 2018 grid holds an expected 21 riders, 14 teams and 7 manufacturers within the top tier of the championship structure.

 The main event consists of two races.
 2016 witnessed a change to the previous format with one race taking place on each of the Saturday and Sunday afternoons, while 2017 continues the evolution further.
 The final standings awarded from the opening race now dictate the grid positions for Sunday’s contest.
 Podium winners will see their positions reversed as they line up on row three with the victor starting ninth, while pole is claimed by the rider who secured fourth.
 The fifth to ninth place finishers maintain their order on the first two rows with the remaining formation of riders placed 10th and beyond dependent on their Superpole hierarchy, launching from the fourth row.